siestheapp/V10/SESSION_LOG.md

 - Faherty men's tops are now fully supported in the system.
 - Users see the correct size options when adding a Faherty garment.
 - All changes are tracked in version control.

+## [2025-07-04] Session Summary – Automatic Change Logging Implementation

+**What we did:**
+- **Identified the problem:** Size guide additions (Faherty men's tops) were not being logged in the change tracking system
+- **Implemented automatic change logging:** Added database triggers to automatically log all changes to `size_guides` and `size_guide_entries` tables
+- **Enhanced the change logger:** Added new functions for logging size guide entries and raw size guides
+- **Set up database triggers:** Created PostgreSQL functions and triggers that automatically log changes regardless of how they're made (SQL, Python, etc.)
+- **Retroactively logged missing changes:** Added the missing Faherty size guide (ID: 10) and all 7 size entries (XS-XXXL) to the change log
+- **Updated schema.sql:** Regenerated the schema file to match the current database structure (4,471 lines vs previous 1,076 lines)

+**Technical implementation:**
+- Added `log_size_guide_entry_addition()` and `log_raw_size_guide_addition()` functions
+- Created `setup_automatic_logging()` function with database triggers
+- Triggers automatically capture INSERT/UPDATE/DELETE operations on size guide tables
+- All future size guide changes will be automatically logged

+**Result:**
+- Complete audit trail for all database changes, including size guide operations
+- Change log now shows: 1 size guide + 7 size entries for Faherty
+- Total changes tracked: 15 (including 8 size guide related changes)
+- Future size guide additions will be automatically logged without manual intervention

+**Files modified:**
+- `scripts/db_change_logger.py` - Enhanced with automatic logging
+- `supabase/schema.sql` - Updated to current database structure
+- `supabase/change_logs/db_changes_2025-07-04.jsonl` - Now includes all Faherty changes

+**Notes:**
+- This implementation ensures that all changes to size guides are logged, providing a complete audit trail for future reference and compliance.
+- The automatic logging system is designed to be scalable and can be extended to other tables and operations as needed.
+- Future sessions should include a review of the change log to ensure that all changes are expected and accounted for.